Deepakkumar095/expense-Tracker/README.md

 # 💰 Expense Tracker – Full Stack Web Application

-A full-stack **Expense Tracker** application built to help users manage and track their daily expenses efficiently with **real-time calculations, category-wise tracking, and report generation**.
+ **Expense Tracker** is a full stack web application built to help users manage and track their daily expenses efficiently with **real-time calculations, category-wise tracking, and report generation**.

 ---